-The ACT has decided to end the Compass test at the end of 2016.
+The ACT ended the Compass test in 2016.
 Most Georgia institutions, including Technical College System of Georgia institutions, have decided to replace Compass with ACCUPLACER.

 ACCUPLACER is an assessment test used by the Technical College System of Georgia to test applicants for program readiness.